WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/ITK_SNAP/ITK_SNAP.rst

   (F) Brush             Used frequently for tracing, allowing freehand drawing on voxels

 At the bottom of the toolbox, you can adjust the active segmentation label, its opacity, and whether you want to trace over all voxels or only specific labels.

+Finally, to save a segmentation, select Segmentation from the top menu ribbon and then Save Segmentation Image… in the dropdown menu.